fenok/articles/typesafe-routes/react-router-typesafe-routes.en.md

 const someRoute = route(path("/path/:id"), query(), hash(), state());
 ```

-There are several helpers for processing different route parts:
+There are several helpers for processing different parts of a route:

--   `path` uses [generatePath](https://reactrouter.com/web/api/generatePath) to build parametrized path, which allows usage of any path string that's compatible with react-router.
-On parse, it performs various checks on the given params object to ensure that it belongs to the given route.
-By default, it infers path params types from the path string in the same way as [generatePath](https://reactrouter.com/web/api/generatePath) does.
+-   `path` uses [generatePath](https://reactrouter.com/web/api/generatePath) to build a path string, making it possible to use any path template that's compatible with react-router.
+When it comes to parsing, react-router extracts params from a path string, and `path` performs various checks on these params to ensure that they belong to the specified path template.
+By default, `path` infers types of path params from a path template in the same way as [generatePath](https://reactrouter.com/web/api/generatePath) does.
--   `query` uses [query-string](https://www.npmjs.com/package/query-string), which can be configured, to build and parse query string.
-By default, it uses the same types for query params as [query-string](https://www.npmjs.com/package/query-string) does.
+-   `query` uses (configurable!) [query-string](https://www.npmjs.com/package/query-string) to build and parse a query string.
+By default, `query` uses the same types for query params as [query-string](https://www.npmjs.com/package/query-string) does.
--   `hash` just takes care of the `#` symbol on building and parsing a hash string.
-By default, it uses the `string` type.
+-   `hash` just takes care of the `#` symbol while building and parsing a hash string.
+By default, `hash` uses the `string` type for a hash.
--   `state` is some ad-hoc helper written by the user.
+-   `state` is an ad-hoc helper written by the user.
 The library doesn't provide a generic helper for route state processing.

 As expected, the types can be improved: